neuroinformatics-unit/NeuroBlueprint/docs/source/roadmap.md

 Next, we plan to extend the specification to support automated multimodal analysis.
-This will require metadata standardisation, and we will decide on an existing metadata standard to adopt and minimal set of required keywords.
+This will require metadata standardisation, and we will decide on an existing metadata standard to adopt and a minimal set of required keywords.

 **Q4 2024**